-The Moravian Music Foundation preserves, celebrates, and cultivates the musical life of the Moravians.
+The Moravian Music Foundation preserves, shares, and celebrates Moravian musical culture.

 Organization Profile of the Moravian Music Foundation Inc.

 The Moravian Music Foundation was founded and chartered in North Carolina in 1956, by a group of clergy and laity of the Moravian Church, to preserve, study, edit and publish the music retained in the Archives of the Moravian Church in America, Northern and Southern Provinces.